tdep-developers/tdep-tutorials/04_thermal_conductivity/README.md

 As explained in the documentation, without specifying any optional flag, you will obtain the thermal conductivity for a natural isotope distribution, with a q-mesh of 26 26 26 (default value), for 5 different temperatures between 100K and 300K.

-You can check the status of the calculation by looking at the log.file printed
+You can check the status of the calculation by looking at the file kappa.log printed
 ```
 ... using 4 MPI ranks
  ... read unitcell poscar